 4 common types of calendars in project management

 - Project calendar.
 Also called a project planning calendar or project management calendar, a project calendar is the principal way you and your team can get a high-level view of your project schedule.
-Organizing your various project tasks, sequentially, on a timeline, is a sure-fire way to stay on track (and on top of due dates).
+Organizing your various project tasks sequentially, on a timeline, is a surefire way to stay on track (and on top of due dates) and prioritize your work.

 - Resource calendar.
 A resource calendar can help everyone on your team keep track of each other’s availability, as well as the availability of physical resources like meeting rooms, equipment, etc. That way, you can schedule around each other’s calendars and never overbook a room.
 (Clockwise team analytics offers a free way to get a sense of everyone’s bandwidth at a glance!)

 - Task calendar.
-Sometimes, tasks pop up that don’t have anything to do with the project itself, but you still need a way of tracking it.
+Sometimes, tasks pop up that don’t have anything to do with the project itself, but you still need a way of tracking your to-do list.
 To keep your project calendar specific only to items that fall within the project scope, it helps to have a separate task calendar.

 How does a project planning app work?

 Maybe your first instinct is to reach for a tool you already know and love, like Google Calendar, to create your project calendar.
-Or, you might even start with a project calendar template that you found in Microsoft Excel.
-Both are wonderful tools, but they may not be well-suited for your project planning needs.
-Google Calendar isn’t robust enough and an Excel spreadsheet isn’t interactive enough.
+Or, you might even start with a project calendar template that you found in Microsoft Excel or a Kanban board in Trello.
+All of the above are wonderful tools, but they may not be well-suited for your project planning needs.
+Google Calendar isn’t robust enough, an Excel spreadsheet isn’t interactive enough, and Trello is great, but other calendar tools have more to offer.
 What you need is a project planning app.

 By taking advantage of the calendar view, you can see each of your tasks as a time block extending from the start date to the due date.
 This allows you to see your project at a glance, never losing sight of the big picture, even as you handle the day-to-day.